 Locate The Trade Entry Point

-At this point you know the direction of the trend, the time frame, and the pip potential.
-Now you need an entry point to sell this pair.
+At this point the trader knows the direction of the trend, the time frame, and the pip potential.
+Now the trader needs a verified entry point to sell this pair.
 The final filter is the entry point into the trend.
-When you have a break of support or resistance on any currency pairs it is easy to be notified with an audible price alert, which can easily be set on most trading platforms.
+When you have a break of support or resistance on any currency pair it is easy to be notified with an audible price alert, which can easily be set on most trading platforms.
+These audible price alerts can also be sent to your email or phone.

-When you get the alert, you need to verify the buy or sell entry into the trend.
+When you get the price alert, yo know that the support has been breached.
+At that point you need to verify the sell entry into the trend.
 In the example above the GBP/AUD is trending down on the W1 time frame.
 If you were to get a price alert that support was broken on the GBP/AUD at the first support level, denoted in yellow, you would then check the entry signal to make sure you have a valid entry point.
 Then you can enter the trend safely and start to ride the trend for several days or possibly longer.
 The signal system you see below is The Forex Heatmap®, in this case the GBP is weakening and it is likely safe to sell the GBP/AUD.

-This image shows an example of GBP weakness, and this signal would validate the entry point into the larger downtrend on this pair.
+This image shows an example of GBP weakness on the heatmap, and this signal would validate the entry point into the larger downtrend on this pair.
 You would then execute a trade to sell the GBP/AUD, in the direction of the trend.
+Is might also be possible to sell the GBP/AUD if the AUD was consistently strong.
+The heatmap works the same way for 8 currencies and a total of 28 currency pairs.

-Trading Forex Trends May Not Be Possible, Non Trending Markets
+Trading Forex Trends May Not Be Possible In Non Trending Markets